-As of December 31, 2012, the Company had cash and cash equivalents of \$3,356,380 as compared to \$5,996,668 as of December 31, 2011, representing a decrease of \$2,640,288 or 44%.
-As of December 31, 2012, the Company had working capital of \$2,682,383 as compared to working capital of \$5,696,444 as of December 31, 2011, representing a decrease of \$3,014,061 or 53%.
-The decrease in working capital was primarily the result of the cash used in operating and investing activities over the period.
-For the year ended December 31, 2012, the Company's cash used in operating activities was \$2,635,533 as compared to \$1,951,738 for the same period in 2011, representing an increase of \$683,795.
-Excluding the proceeds of \$5,000,000 received from Sigma-Tau for the European territory license in the third quarter of 2011, for the year ended December 31, 2012, the Company experienced a decrease in cash used in operating activities of \$4,316,205.
-This decrease was attributable to the decrease in research and development expenses related to the 2011 orBec® Phase 3 clinical trial.
-Based on the Company's current rate of cash outflows, cash on hand and proceeds from its grant programs, and proceeds from the State of New Jersey Technology Business Tax Certificate Transfer Program, management believes that its current cash will be sufficient to meet the anticipated cash needs for working capital and capital and capital expenditures into the second quarter of 2014.
+As of December 31, 2013, the Company had cash and cash equivalents of \$5,856,242 as compared to \$3,356,380 as of December 31, 2012, representing an increase of \$2,499,862 or 74%.
+As of December 31, 2013, the Company had working capital of \$5,855,046, which excludes a non-cash warrant liability of \$8,281,247, as compared to working capital of \$2,682,383 as of December 31, 2012, representing an increase of \$3,172,663 or 118%.
+The increase in working capital was primarily the result of net proceeds of \$6,738,588 received from our registered public offering, Lincoln Park equity line and proceeds of \$235,975 from the exercise of stock options and warrants offset primarily by the cash used in operating activities over the period.
+For the year ended December 31, 2013, the Company's cash used in operating activities was \$4,456,973 as compared to \$2,635,533 for the same period in 2012, representing an increase of \$1,821,440.
+This increase was attributable to the initiation of clinical trials with SGX203 for the treatment of pediatric Crohn's disease, increased headcount to support these programs and the delay in receiving the proceeds related to the State of New Jersey Technology Business Tax Certificate Transfer Program for 2013, which were received prior to year end in the prior year.

+Based on the Company's current rate of cash outflows, cash on hand, proceeds from its grant programs, proceeds expected from the Lincoln Park transaction and proceeds from the State of New Jersey Technology Business Tax Certificate Transfer Program, management believes that its current cash will be sufficient to meet the anticipated cash needs for working capital and capital expenditures for at least the next twelve months.